 Even though injury victims have two years to initiate a personal injury lawsuit in civil court in Arizona, it is crucial not to wait this long to file a claim when there are insurance carriers involved.
 Generally, if there is an insurance carrier involved in the case, the claim must be reported within a day or two after the incident occurs.

-Working With an Attorney for Help With Your Case
+Working With an Arizona Car Accident Attorney for Help With Your Case

 If you or somebody you care about has been injured as a result of the careless or negligent actions of another individual or entity throughout Arizona, you need to work with an attorney as soon as possible.
 When you involve a personal injury lawyer, you will have someone by your side who has the resources and legal experience necessary to fully investigate your claim.
-An attorney will make sure that you file your claim on time both with any insurance carriers involved as well as with the courts.
+A skilled Arizona car accident attorney will make sure that you file your claim on time both with any insurance carriers involved as well as with the courts.
 Contact MDK Law Group today for a free consultation.